 In accordance with the recommendations of "Serving Our Public: Standards for Illinois Public Libraries", HAPLD will maintain the goal of allocating at least 12% of its operating budget for the purchase of materials each year.
-These materials will include a variety of formats, including, but not limited to print, DVD, audio and electronic media.
+These materials will include a variety of formats including, but not limited to, print, DVD, audio and electronic media.

 Responsibility for selection of adult library materials rests with the library director.
 Responsibility for selection of juvenile and young adult materials rests with the youth services manager.
 The assistance of staff members may be requested when related to their areas of interest.
-Patron requests, holds and ILL requests are considered when making selection decisions.
+Patron requests, holds, interlibrary loan requests, Illinois' Readers' Choice Award nominees, American Library Association Youth Media Award titles, and topics related to Hudson Elementary curriculum are considered when making selection decisions.